justin-thiha/justin-thiha/README.md

 ### 👨‍💻 Who I Am

-I am an **Associate Machine Learning Engineer** and **Systems Architect** driven by the convergence of technical innovation and human-centric design.
+I am an **Associate Machine Learning Engineer Candidate** and **Systems Architect** driven by the convergence of technical innovation and human-centric design.
 My work operates at the intersection of Deep Learning, Retrieval-Augmented Generation (RAG), and Organizational Leadership.

 Currently serving as the **CEO of Monash DeepNeuron**, I lead a diverse team of **130+ engineers**, researchers, and creatives.
 My philosophy is rooted in **Systems Thinking**—whether optimizing a neural network or scaling a student organization, the secret lies in reducing friction and maximizing the signal-to-noise ratio.